 Siodb writes data from a column in data files called partitions.
 All partitions have the same size.
 Siodb fills the partition from the beginning to the end with the data from clients.
-No matter the transaction type (insert, update, delete), Siodb generates records and then append those records into the current partition.

 A storage representation for a table of 4 columns: